-- Develop an on-farm decision making tool to identify which recommended known best practices will produce the most economically optimal cow reproductive rates and longevity, which may include consideration of - o nutritional management including different winter feeding rations for different types of cattle and body condition - selection and breeding programs for replacement heifers including home-grown versus purchased - Enhance understanding of and compliance with the requirements and recommendations in The Code of Practice for the Care and Handling of Beef Cattle, such as: - o avoiding and minimizing acute and chronic pain - o minimizing stress during weaning - o optimizing transportation decisions to prevent injury and stress - o using accurate assessments to inform timely euthanasia decisions - o confirming death immediately after euthanizing - Enhance understanding of the economics and practicality of alternative management practices that reduce the need to use medically important antibiotics - Enhance producers' proactivity in working with their veterinarian to adopt management practices that: - Help reduce the need to use medically important antimicrobials, - o Encourage the responsible use of antimicrobials when needed, and - Contribute to informed antimicrobial use decisions that lead to effective treatment, support animal welfare, and reduce the risk of resistance development - Improve native or tame pasture management for optimum yields and forage quality (e.g. species selection, establishment, fertilization, weed control and grazing management or harvesting techniques) that have the highest and longest lasting return on investment for the regional conditions while supporting responsible environmental stewardship - Increase the adoption of feed, soil or water quality testing, and utilization of test results in production decisions - Estimate the cost of common production limiting diseases affecting Canadian beef cattle - Enhance producers' identification, collection and use of key records that help inform production and financial management decisions - Enhance understanding of farm management best practices, such as succession planning, transfer of management to the next generation, impact of land values on viability of new entrants, cost of production, etc. - Validate and/or refine existing extension tools or best practice recommendations
+- Develop an on-farm decision making tool to identify which recommended known beneficial practices will produce the most economically optimal cow reproductive rates, momentum and longevity, which may include consideration of: - breeding season that is less than 63 days, breeding heifers two weeks before cows, and managing heifers separately from cows during the winter - o nutritional management including mineral supplementation or different winter-feeding rations for different types of cattle and body condition - Enhance understanding of and compliance with the requirements and recommendations in The Code of Practice for the Care and Handling of Beef Cattle, such as: - o avoiding and minimizing acute and chronic pain - o minimizing stress during weaning - o optimizing transportation decisions to prevent injury and stress - o using accurate assessments to inform timely euthanasia decisions - o confirming death immediately after euthanization - Improve understanding of the economics and practicality of alternative management practices that reduce the need to use medically important antibiotics - Enhance producers' proactivity in working with their veterinarian to adopt management practices that: - o help reduce the need to use medically important antimicrobials, - o encourage the responsible use of antimicrobials when needed, and - o contribute to informed antimicrobial use decisions that lead to effective treatment, support animal welfare, and reduce the risk of resistance development - Increase adoption of beneficial management practices that improve or maintain optimal herd health including a focus on: - o improved vaccination rates, or - o reduced calf death loss (due to causes including pulmonary and respiratory diseases, dystocia, and scours) - Improve management practices in tame or native pasture stands or when growing stored forage to optimize forage and beef production (e.g., establishment, fertilization, weed control and grazing management or harvesting techniques) with the highest and longest lasting return on investment while supporting responsible environmental stewardship.
+Emphasis on applicability in British Columbia, Central and Atlantic Canada is preferred. - Encourage adoption of management practices to lengthen the grazing season and reduce winter feed costs, while meeting animal requirements, with a focus on evaluation of resources available throughout the year and modification of grazing systems (i.e., proper season of use of forage species, pasture rotations, etc.) - Improve the success rate and utilization of forage rejuvenation techniques - Increase the adoption of soil or water quality testing and utilization of test results in production decisions - Estimate the cost of common production limiting diseases affecting Canadian beef cattle (e.g., bovine respiratory disease, scours, Johne's disease)